victorbiga/engineering-management/README.md

 * [How To Hire Engineers: Step 1, Sourcing](https://medium.com/@jocelyngoldfein/how-to-hire-engineers-step-1-sourcing-f388fddc63fd#.fwtgweq0e)

+### Hiring: quotes

+> If you can 'hire tough,' you can 'manage easy'.

+Sue Tetzlaff, The Employee Experience: A Capstone Guide to Peak Performance

+> I am convinced that nothing we do is more important than hiring and developing people.
+At the end of the day you bet on people, not on strategies.

+Lawrence Bossidy, GE

+> I hire people brighter than me and then I get out of their way.

+Lee Iacocca, Ford

+> You can dream, create, design and build the most wonderful place in the world... but it requires people to make the dream a reality.

+Walt Disney

+> Hire character.
+Train skill.

+Peter Schutz, Porsche

+> In technology, it's about the people.
+Getting the best people, retaining them, nurturing a creative environment, and helping to find a way to innovate.

+Marissa Mayer

+> I'd rather interview 50 people and not hire anyone than hire the wrong person.

+Jeff Bezos

+> Talent wins games, but teamwork and intelligence win championships.

+Michael Jordan, American former professional basketball player

+> Often the best solution to a management problem is the right person.

+Edwin Booz

+> Somebody once said that in looking for people to hire, you look for three qualities: integrity, intelligence, and energy.
+And if you don't have the first, the other two will kill you.
+You think about it; it's true.
+If you hire somebody without [integrity], you really want them to be dumb and lazy.

+Warren Buffet

+> One cannot hire a hand; the whole man always comes with it.

+Peter Drucker

+> If you think it's expensive to hire a professional to do the job, wait until you hire an amateur.

+Red Adair

 ## Incident prevention and response (on-call, outages)

 * [A guide to handling incidents, downtime and outages](https://blog.serverdensity.com/guide-handling-incidents-downtime-outages/)